SJ4034A - Journalism: History and ideas: part 1 (2018/19)

 4. Write academic essays, following the norms of presentation, structure and referencing and using analytical argument;

-• Formative assessment will comprise short weekly written exercises both creative and critical, posted on class blogs and discussed in class; feedback on drafts of essays; and contributions to seminars and workshops, on which students reflect on their own and others’ work.
+Formative assessment will comprise contribution to blogs and journals, discussed online and in class; feedback on drafts of essays; and contributions to seminars and workshops, on which students reflect on their own and others’ work.

 Brooker, Charlie (2007) Dawn of the Dumb.
 London: Faber